maixnor/wu-quartz/content/semester 3/Quiz Questions.md

 - The eastern bloc, with the exception of Romania, managed to lower its debt significantly in the 1980s.
 - The USSR shifted rapidly to a service-sector economy, which reduced overall output.
 - **The USSR struggled to produce efficiently and had to rely on extensive rather than intensive growth.
+	- more money demand than technological innovation
+	- building a lot of tanks, not good tanks
 - **According to some, central planners in the USSR chose unrealistic or incoherent goals that hindered economic progress.

 Which of the following statements accurately describe/s Friedrich Hayek's views?
 - He believed the creation of the right incentives, free from profit-seeking or greed, is an advantage of socialist systems.
 - According to Hayek, resource allocation should be managed by central planners or mathematicians.
 - **He saw prices as an important carrier of information.
+	- Hayek ... full on capitalist, anti-Marx
-- **His work reflects a strong antithesis to the views of his former teacher, Mises.
+- His work reflects a strong antithesis to the views of his former teacher, Mises.

 Which of the following statements about Marx and his theory is/are correct?
 - For Marx, use value and price are always equivalent in a capitalist economy.